 Since you’re reading this post, I assume that you’ve been experiencing troubles while installing apps from Google Play Store from your Android device.
-Google Play Store is the largest app store for Android apps and games which acts as a giant hotspot for all the Android users.
-Few minutes of browsing apps in the Google Play Store would leave you craving to search for more and more apps.
+Google Play Store is the largest app store for Android apps and games which acts as a giant hotspot for all Android users.
+A few minutes of browsing apps in the Google Play Store would leave you craving to search for more and more apps.

 On the dark side, many Android users frequently complain about receiving different weird errors while trying to install apps from the Google Play Store.
 The reasons for these errors are numerous and Google mapped unique codes to these errors for easy reporting and solving these issues.

 Today, we have taken some time to list some of the most reported Google Play Store errors and the simple workarounds to solve them.
 The listed fixes are universal and should work on any Android device irrespective of the Android version.
 So, without any further ado, let’s see how to fix Unfortunately Google Play services has stopped and other Google Play Store errors on Android devices.